Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Maintaining NCCPA board certification signifies the ongoing commitment of PAs to meet established standards of clinical knowledge and cognitive skills throughout their careers.
 The 10-year certification maintenance process includes five two-year cycles during which all Board Certified PAs must earn and log 100 Continuing Medical Education (CME) credits and submit a certification maintenance fee by 11:59 p.m.
 PT, December 31 of their certification expiration year.
 In addition, PAs must pass the Physician Assistant National Recertifying Exam® (PANRE) or the Physician Assistant National Recertifying Exam-Longitudinal Assessment (PANRE-LA®) by the end of the 10th year of their certification maintenance cycle.

-Visit the pages below to learn more about recertification options, CME, how to regain certification, and more.
+Visit the pages below to learn more about recertification options, (CME), how to regain certification, and more.

 The recertification exam measures the core medical knowledge that is relevant for all clinically practicing PAs, regardless of their specialty or practice setting.
 Passing the exam helps PAs demonstrate they are staying up-to-date on core medical topics.